BStai/abm/docs/notes.md

     - got a docker image started to jumpstart the env
     - got running locally vs colab
     - ok writing some config util functions took waaaaay too long
+    - reformated things with an experiment runner and config class
+    - extracted constants to the config class

 To do:

-Need to figure out my experiment structure
+~Need to figure out my experiment structure~

 Decide to go down Julia path?
 - Pros: